Kirovo/Less3/README.md

 ## Check if it worked
 - Enter the command "\dt".
 5 rows should appear.
 Otherwise the database can still be setup manually with the same configuraton.
 - Disconnect from the database "\q"

+Note: you can as well use migrations for table creations, see after.

 # Application
 ## Run